- 1 cup cocoa powder

 - ½ cup coconut sugar

-- ¼ teaspoon pure stevia extract (or 2 tablespoons more of coconut sugar)
+- ¼ teaspoon pure stevia extract (or 2 tablespoons more coconut sugar)

 - ½ teaspoon sea salt